 Thus, your final course grade should reflect a combination of how well you understand the material and how well you complete required tasks.
-Your final course grade does NOT indicate your value as a person, and also does not determine your future success in life.
+Your final course grade does NOT indicate your value as a person, and also does not determine your future success in physics or in life.